Table of Contents

 Yew - Poisoning as a result of the yew plant can affect the nervous system and cause in-coordination, trembling and breathing difficulties.
 It may also result in gastrointestinal irritation, cardiac failure and could possibly lead to death.

-The following is a list containing many other well-known and common plants that can be poisonous or toxic to pets.
+The most well-known and common plants that can be poisonous or toxic to pets.

 Aconite - Is a garden flower whose roots, foliage and seeds can be poisonous.